KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

     gmx.function(p=parameter)

-Additionally to the expected `GROMACS` behavior, each gmx module function creates by default a unique log file with a meaningful name which is stored into the logs folder.
+Additionally to the expected `GROMACS` behavior, each gmx module function by default creates a unique log file with a meaningful name which is stored in the logs folder.

 The code example below shows a complete setup of a normal MD simulation.